 We stopped by a park and used the public toilets.
 There is a school next to the park.
 As it was Saturday, there is no students in the school compound.

-Primary school in the countryside.
+The primary school in the countryside.

 I walked over to the opposite of the school and take a look at the farm.
 Most of the livestock ran away from me, the uninvited guest.

-Even the farm houses look so pretty in the countryside of Scotland.
+Even the farmhouses look so pretty in the countryside of Scotland.

 Finally reached Edinburgh, the capital of Scotland.
-Surprised to came across an old Scottish man wearing a skirt.
+Surprised to come across an old Scottish man wearing a skirt.
 The skirt wore by Scottish man is called a kilt, also part of the national dress of Scotland.
 I was happy to found one on the road.
 Not the performer or soldiers, just an ordinary old man walking on the streets.

 This is a very busy city with many medieval buildings.
-Any big city would have more cars and a little bit more traffic so be mentally prepared when driving into big city.
+Any big city would have more cars and a little bit more traffic so be mentally prepared when driving into a big city.
 This city has a lot more tourists too compared to the other location we have been to earlier.